p2panda/handbook/website/docs/faq.md

 If you're looking for expressing relations between different sorts of data, similar to SQL, you should read about relation fields in operations.
 With p2panda you can express a reference to another document which automatically gets materialised in a GraphQL query.

+## Can nodes replicate data with each other?

+While we're having a simple replication mechanism already implemented you can use, it is also not very ergonomic yet.
+Currently you need to manually specify the IP address, author and log id of the Bamboo entries you want to replicate, which is tedious.
+We're using this currently as a proof-of-concept and will transition to a more intuitive, scaleable and efficient approach using [qp2p](https://github.com/maidsafe/qp2p) based on QUIC.

+## Can nodes already find each other on the network?

+We haven't implemented discovery yet but will begin soon with simple mDNS discovery in local networks.
+Later on we're imagining signalling servers who will help us with getting around the limitations of [NAT traversal](https://tailscale.com/blog/how-nat-traversal-works/) in p2p networks.

 ## Can I delete data?

-Even though p2panda is built upon an append-only log, by specification data does not need to be stored forever. p2panda aims at being data-efficient and has [deletion](/learn/entries/#deletion) built-in into the core data type without losing its cryptographic features
+Even though p2panda is built upon an append-only log, by specification data does not need to be stored forever. p2panda aims at being data-efficient and has [deletion](/learn/entries/#deletion) built-in into the core data type without losing its cryptographic features.

 ## How can I keep old data?